 Jamie races past carefully trimmed hedges and neatly planted flowers, the different colors whizzing past him as he runs.
 The garden path widens, and the pool stretches out before him, the rippling water, illuminated only by the moonlight.
 Jamie is roughly slammed to the ground, the skin on his hands getting ripped raw by the rough ground of the pool deck.
 He flips over onto his back, facing the attacker, mustering all his strength in an effort to shove the person off.
 His breath hitches as his eyes lock with a familiar pair.

 “You-” Jamie gasps.

 But, it’s too late, Jamie can already feel the coolness of the blade pressed on the skin of his neck.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, jwtcWrite a Review